AIML-research/AIML-research.github.io/_pages/openings.md

 For further information, contact Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de), with subject ``PhD/Postdoc Application".

 **How to apply?**
-Please send your application (as a single pdf file) to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject “PhD application” or “PostDoc application”.
+Please send your application (as a single pdf file) to Prof. Dr. Eirini Ntoutsi with subject “PhD application” or “PostDoc application”.
 The application should include a brief motivation letter, a CV, copies of certificates including transcripts of your grades, a summary of your bachelor and master thesis, list of publications (if available) and list of referees (name and contact details).
 <!-- Applications will be considered as they are received and until the positions are filled.-->

 <!--## Current opennings incl. information on how to apply